-The portal will significantly facilitate the monitoring of the delayed payment in an efficient manner.
+The portal will significantly facilitate the monitoring of delayed payment in an efficient manner.
 The information on this portal will be made available in the public domain, in an attempt to exert moral pressure on the defaulting parties.
-The MSEs can also access the portal and monitor their cases.
+The MSMEs can also access the portal and monitor their cases.

-Micro, Small and Medium Enterprise Development or the MSMED Act, 2006 includes provisions that deal with the cases of delayed payments to Micro and Small Enterprises (MSEs).
-According to these provisions, a buyer is liable to pay a compounded fine, if he fails to make a payment to the supplies within 45 days from the day of acceptance of the goods/service.
-The fine is compounded monthly on the amount at three times of the bank rate notified by Reserve Bank.\
+Micro, Small and Medium Enterprise Development or the MSMED Act, 2006 (‘Act’) includes provisions that deal with the cases of delayed payments to Micro, Small and Medium Enterprises (MSMEs).
+According to these provisions, a buyer is liable to pay a compounded fine, if he/she fails to make a payment to the supplies within 45 days from the day of acceptance of the goods/service.
+The fine is compounded monthly on the amount at three times the bank rate notified by the Reserve Bank of India (RBI).

-Any Micro or small enterprise with a valid Udyog Aadhar (UAM) can apply for filing an online application against the buyer/purchaser of goods/services before the relevant MSEFC of his/her State/UT.
+Any MSME with a valid Udyog Aadhar (UAM)/Udyam Registration can apply for filing an online application against the buyer/purchaser of goods/services before the relevant MSEFC of his/her State/UT.
 These applications will be viewed by the MSEFC Council.
 Even the Concerned Central Ministries, Departments, CPSEs, State Government will have access to these applications filed.